n., plural: axon hillocks

 Another neurological disorder related to dysfunctional axon hillock is Autism spectrum disorders.
 Autism spectrum disorder is characterized by cognitive dysfunction of varying severity.
-In autism, a genetic mutation in the CNTNAP2 gene results in the impaired synaptic development, a function that results in synaptic plasticity.
+In autism, a genetic mutation in the CNTNAP2 gene results in impaired synaptic development, a function that results in synaptic plasticity.
 This synaptic plasticity eventually results in altered sodium ion channel expression and axon initial segment ion channel density, which results in cognitive dysfunction.

-Trauma like ischemia-induced neuronal injury following a stroke incidence can result in calpain-mediated disassembly of the cytoskeleton of the axon initial segment.
+Trauma-like ischemia-induced neuronal injury following a stroke incidence can result in calpain-mediated disassembly of the cytoskeleton of the axon initial segment.
 Breakdown of the cytoskeleton results in loss of voltage-gated sodium ion channel cluster.
 This results in neuronal death.

 Neuronal hyperexcitability in the central nervous system has been found to be associated with epilepsy, insomnia, and short-term memory loss.
 Serum antibody profile of the patients of several autoimmune disorders like multiple sclerosis, Morvan syndrome, etc., indicates the involvement of genetic mutations pertaining to axon hillock and axon initial segment dysfunction.

 The voltage-gated sodium channels found in axon hillock and axon initial segment are made up of a single pore-forming α subunit and two auxiliary β subunits.
-Genetic mutations in α and β subunits of voltage-gated sodium ion channels resulting in hyperexcitability and seizure activity.
-Dravet syndrome or severe myoclonic epilepsy in infancy has been found to be due to loss of functional sodium ion voltage channels.
+Genetic mutations in α and β subunits of voltage-gated sodium ion channels result in hyperexcitability and seizure activity.
+Dravet syndrome or severe myoclonic epilepsy in infancy has been found to be due to the loss of functional sodium ion voltage channels.

 Thus, axon hillock and axon initial segment are the neuronal regulators, and dysfunctional axon hillock may result in numerous neurological disorders.